armaank/cudaQP/README.md

 ```
 To edit the size of the svm problem, you can edit it by modifying:
 ```
-./benchmarks/svm/generate_problem/py
+./benchmarks/svm/generate_problem.py
 ```
 and then re-run `make` at the project root directory

 In order to switch between using the LDL(cpu) and PCG(gpu) solver, you can directly edit `CMakeLists.txt` at the root directory to toggle the `Enable CUDA support` option.
-Then, re-generate the make files and run your problem.
+Then, re-generate the make files with `cmake` and run your problem.

 ## References
 [1] B. Stellato, G. Banjac, P. Goulart, A. Bemporad, and S. Boyd, “OSQP: An operator splitting